Bread Pudding with Bourbon Sauce

 How to Make this Bread Pudding Recipe with Bourbon Sauce

-Next, whisk the eggs to combine.
+• Next, whisk the eggs to combine.
 Add the milk, sugar, heavy whipping cream, vanilla, cinnamon, nutmeg, and kosher salt and whisk to combine again.
+Pour the custard mixture over the bread cubes and stir to coat evenly.

-Cover and refrigerate for at least 3 hours up to overnight.
+• Cover and refrigerate for at least 3 hours up to overnight.
 I like to leave it overnight, which makes it a great make-ahead dessert.

-How to Make Bourbon Sauce
+How to Make A Bourbon Sauce For Bread Pudding

 Bourbon sauce in sauce pan.

-While the pudding cools slightly, make the bourbon sauce.
-In a small saucepan, melt the butter over medium heat.
+• In a small saucepan, melt the butter over medium heat.
 Whisk in the brown sugar, heavy whipping cream, bourbon, three long slices of orange peel (without the pith), and a pinch of salt.

 Slice of bread pudding with bourbon sauce poured over the top on a white plate with extra bourbon sauce in a serving pitcher.